 Some Lenders are quite strict about married applicants having to apply for mortgages in joint names.
 Most probably because they are concerned that this could in some way affect their security in the future, especially if the couple were to divorce.

 Luckily not all Lenders share this (slightly prejudicial) view.

-With this in mind, our experienced mortgage advice team are here to help 7 days a week.
+With this in mind, our experienced Mortgage Advice in Manchester team are here to help 7 days a week.